sayanarijit/mind/README.md

 ```

 I'll keep adding features (small or big) and keep improving the code quality
-while I learn more cool ways to be productive and become better developer.
+while I learn more cool ways to be productive and become a better developer.